 - 1 tsp. spicy brown mustard

-- 1 tsp. creamy horseradish
+- 1 tsp. sour cream

 - ⅛ tsp. nutmeg

-- Tiny capers for garnish - about a tsp.
+- 1 tbsp. capers – for garnish

-Add 6 eggs to a pot of cool water, then place them on the stove and boil them for 20 minutes.
-Once boiled, place them in a bowl of cold water for 10 minutes.
-Refrigerate for 1-2 hours.
+- Add 6 large eggs to a pot of cool water, just covering the eggs, then place them on the stove and boil them for 20 minutes over MEDIUM-HIGH heat.
+After 20 minutes, place them in a bowl of cold water for 5-10 minutes.